 With this regard, it is important to note that the purchase price of the shares has to be proven with relevant documents (Art.
 33 (5) of the ITNPA).
 Otherwise, it is set at rate zero and the entire selling price is taxed.

-The Bulgarian National Revenue Agency shall be informed of the transfer date, the purchase and sale price and the name and identification number of the payer, if they are registered according to the Bulgarian law.
+The Bulgarian National Revenue Agency must be informed of the purchase and sale price as well as the result.

 2. Income from trading with bonds